 7. Refill pet’s water bowls

 Set aside your old water bottle to use as a tool to fill up as your pet’s water dishes.

-An old water bottle can make the perfect watering can for your plants.
+A bottle can make the perfect watering can to water your garden with.
 Simply use as is, or drill tiny holes in the bottom to gently spray water over your plants.

-Any loose change?
+Have some loose change?
 Pop it in your old bottle!
-You could use it as a travel fund where you collect any spare change and keep it inside your bottle.
+You could use it to start a travel fund, where you collect any spare change and keep it inside your bottle.
 At the end of each month/year, pull it together and use to go on a trip away!

 If you’re looking to recycle rather than upcycle your bottle, there are a few things to note.
 Unfortunately, most kerbside recycling programs will not recycle metal water bottles.
 The main reason for this is that these recycling facilities crush and bale material for easy transport.
 Stainless steel is most often uncrushable, which makes the metal bottle recycling process more complicated.

-However, before you go about recycling your drink bottle, you need to determine what metal it’s made of.
+You’ll need to determine what metal it’s made of before you go and recycle it.
 There are two categories for metal: ferrous and nonferrous.
 This may sound complicated but it’s actually really simple to determine which metal you have.

 All you need is a magnet.
 If your bottle is attracted to the magnet, it’s ferrous metal; if it’s not, then it’s nonferrous metal.

 To recycle your stainless steel water bottle (or other types of metal materials), you’ll need to find a scrap metal yard near you, as they have the equipment to properly process and recycle these materials.

 I simply looked up the “nearest scrap metal yard near me” online, OR, if you live in Sydney, you can visit the website Sydney Metal Traders to see if they accept the types of metal you wish to recycle.